igrafx/miningkafka/howto.md

 ```

 ### Alerting on Predicted Data with Kafka using Mail

+> Before setting up this workflow, make sure to implement the [Regular Project Unarchiving Workflow](#regular-project-unarchiving-workflow) as this is necessary to make sure your project is accessible.

 It is possible to use predicted data to do comparisons and send alerts to a specified email with Kafka.